For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Again, always make sure you check customer reviews before booking with a company.

-Plus you'll have to work hard.
-As a camp counsellor, you'll be basically working 24-hours a day.
-However, there may be an opportunity to go travelling at the end of the camp.
+Plus, it's no easy ride.
+As a camp counsellor, you'll basically be working 24 hours a day.
+There may be an opportunity to go travelling at the end of the camp, but whether you'll have the energy is another question!

-There are quite a few big players in the game, so we've put together a complete American summer camp comparison guide for you to get a clear picture of the best deal at the moment.
+There are quite a few big players in the game, so we've put together a complete American summer camp comparison guide to help you find the best deal for you.

-Don't forget that not all summer camps are in America though.
+Don't forget that not all summer camps are in America.
 You can also work in Europe, Canada or the Far East.

-Perhaps unsurprisingly, the biggest player in this arena is Disneyland.
+Perhaps unsurprisingly, the biggest players in this arena are Disneyland.
 They offer castings both in the UK and Ireland for their Paris park.

 This is one of the most classic working abroad jobs.
 You'll find loads of families desperate for an au pair to look after their kids, particularly during the summer months when school's out.

-You'll also be given your accommodation free of charge, and depending on where you end up, you can use the experience to brush up on your language skills, which will be invaluable when you start your graduate job search.
+You'll also be given your accommodation free of charge, and depending on where you end up, you can use the experience to brush up on your language skills.
+This could prove to be invaluable when it comes to your graduate job search.

-If you're interested in helping a good cause, making a real difference in the community and getting some invaluable experience at the same time, there are thousands of volunteer projects out there just screaming out for keen beans like you.
+If you're interested in helping a good cause and making a real difference in the community, there are thousands of volunteer projects out there that could be perfect for you.
+Though it won't earn you any money, you will be earning some invaluable experience.

-It can be more rewarding to volunteer closer to home.
-There are still some great options out there though, and our guide to volunteering will tell you everything you need to get started.
+There are still some great options out there, and our guide to volunteering will tell you everything you need to get started.

-Grape and olive picking in Italy or France is popular, and fruit picking in Australia even comes with extended visa perks.
+Grape and olive picking in Italy or France are popular, and fruit picking in Australia even comes with extended visa perks.

 The easiest way to sign up for these kinds of opportunities is to get in with Worldwide Opportunities on Organic Farms – affectionately known in the industry as WWOOF.